twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 ## How it works

-The carousel is a slideshow for cycling through a series of content, built with CSS 3D transforms and a bit of JavaScript.
+- The carousel is a slideshow for cycling through a series of content, built with CSS 3D transforms and a bit of JavaScript.
 It works with a series of images, text, or custom markup.
 It also includes support for previous/next controls and indicators.

+- For performance reasons, **carousels must be manually initialized** using the [carousel constructor method](#methods).
+Without initialization, some of the event listeners (specifically, the events needed touch/swipe support) will not be registered until a user has explicitly activated a control or indicator.

+  The only exception are [autoplaying carousels](#autoplaying-carousels) with the `data-bs-ride="carousel"` attribute as these are initialized automatically on page load.
+If you're using autoplaying carousels with the data attribute, **don't explicitly initialize the same carousels with the constructor method.**

+- Nested carousels are not supported.
+You should also be aware that carousels in general can often cause usability and accessibility challenges.

 {{< callout info >}}
 {{< partial "callouts/info-prefersreducedmotion.md" >}}
-{{< /callout >}}

-Note that nested carousels are not supported.
-You should also be aware that carousels can often cause usability and accessibility challenges.

-{{< callout warning >}}
-For performance reasons, carousels must be manually initialized using the [carousel constructor method](#methods).
-Without initialization, some of the event listeners (specifically, the events needed touch/swipe support) will not be registered until a user has explicitly activated a control or indicator.

-The only exception are [autoplaying carousels](#autoplaying-carousels) with the `data-bs-ride="carousel"` attribute – these are initialized automatically on page load.
-If you are using autoplaying carousels with the data attribute, **don't explicitly initialize the same carousels with the constructor method.**
 {{< /callout >}}

 ## Basic examples